materials-marketplace/user-docs/docs/source/ucs/uc1.md

                 description: Success
 ```

 This snippet provides the endpoints _heartbeat_ and defines that is only has a _get_ method.
 There is one function to be called that we named _heartbeat_.
-Finally, we provide the response types possible where we only provided the 200 response which stands for a successful operation.
+Finally, we provide the security scheme and the response types where we only provided the 200 response which stands for a successful operation.

-Let us have a look at the function _initialize_ that lives under the route _initialize_.
+Let us have a look at the function _initialize_.
 ```yml
 /initialize:
     post: